A complexity theory for non-local quantum computation: Reductions among NLQCs

 \end{lemma}

 Now we are ready to prove that $f$-measure implies CDQS.
-The intuition for the reduction is that an $f$-measure protocol has the effect of copying the input in the computational basis when $f=0$, and in the Hadamard basis when $f=1$.
-We exploit this by inserting $H\ket{s}_Q$ and inserting this into the $f$-measure protocol, so that the secret is copied correctly (and sent to the referee) when $f=1$, but not when $f=0$.
+To show this, we actually first show $f$-measure implies CDQS' (where the secret is taken to be classical).
+The intuition for the reduction is that an $f$-measure protocol has the effect of copying the input in the computational basis when $f(x,y)=0$, and in the Hadamard basis when $f(x,y)=1$.
+We exploit this functionality by preparing $H\ket{s}_Q$ and taking $Q$ as the quantum input to the $f$-measure protocol, so that the secret is copied correctly (and sent to the referee) when $f(x,y)=1$, but not when $f(x,y)=0$.
+Finally, \Cref{thm:CDQS'toCDQS} (proven in \Cref{sec:CDQSproperties}) shows that CDQS' implies CDQS, completing the chain of equivalences.

-\begin{lemma} \textbf{$f$-measure $\Rightarrow$ CDQS:} Given a protocol for $f$-measure for function $f$ using resource system $\Psi$, there is a protocol for CDQS' for the same function using the same resource system.
+\begin{lemma} \textbf{$f$-measure $\Rightarrow$ CDQS':} Given a protocol for $f$-measure for function $f$ using resource system $\Psi$, there is a protocol for CDQS' for the same function using the same resource system.
 Further, as the error in the $f$-measure protocol goes to zero the correctness and security errors in the CDQS' protocol goes to zero. \end{lemma}

-\begin{proof} We will use the $f$-measure protocol to give a CDQS' protocol; by \cref{thm:CDQS'toCDQS} this also implies a CDQS protocol.
-Beginning with the $f$-measure protocol, take the input system $Q$ to be in the state $H\ket{r}_Q$, with $r$ chosen uniformly at random.
+\begin{proof} Beginning with the $f$-measure protocol, take the input system $Q$ to be in the state $H\ket{r}_Q$, with $r\in\{0,1\}$ chosen uniformly at random.
 The $f$-measure protocol produces system $M'$ which ends up on Alice's side after the communication round, and system $M$ which ends up on Bob's side.
 In the CDQS' protocol, Alice and Bob run the same operations but then throw away $M'$ and send $M$ to the referee.
 Alice additionally sends the bit $s\oplus r$ for $s$ the secret input to the CDQS.
 We claim this defines a CDQS' protocol which hides $s$ and is both correct and secure.

 Notice that the protocol involves running the first round operations of the $f$-measure protocol once, so uses one copy of the resource system $\Psi$.
 We give the proof below assuming a single bit secret, but it extends easily to any $O(1)$ size secret.